JoeUzo/AWS-EKS-Terraform/README.md

-# PDF-gpt-infra
+# AWS-EKS-Terraform

-**PDF-gpt-infra** is an infrastructure-as-code repository that provisions a complete AWS EKS-based Kubernetes platform for running the PDF GPT application.
+**AWS-EKS-Terraform** is an infrastructure-as-code repository that provisions a complete AWS EKS-based Kubernetes platform for running containerized applications.
 This infrastructure includes an EKS cluster, VPC networking, persistent storage via EFS, monitoring with Prometheus and Grafana, and ingress controllers for external access.

 ## Table of Contents